indigo-dc/dynpart/batch.md

 $ yum install python-lsf-dynpart-partition-director
 ```

-  On the LSF master, installing this package basically create directories and deploy following files:
+  On the LSF master, installing this package basically create and deploy following directories and files:

 ```
 mkdir -p $LSF_TOP/var/tmp/cloudside/